-There is an urban myth that koalas ‘get drunk’ on gumleaves, however this is not true.
-They in fact spend a lot of time sleeping in order to conserve their energy to digest their toxic, fibrous and low-nutrition diet.
+There is an urban myth that koalas ‘get drunk’ for eating gumleaves, however this isn’t exactly true.
+In fact, they spend a lot of time sleeping in order to conserve their energy to digest their toxic, fibrous and low-nutrition diet.

-Young female koalas normally give birth to one Joey a year, though older female koalas may only produce offspring every two or three years.
+Young female koalas normally give birth to one Joey per year, though older female koalas may only produce offspring every two or three years.

-Joeys are only around 2cm long, blind and furless when they are born, and their ears are also not yet developed.
-It relies on its already well developed sense of smell and touch, strong forelimbs and claws and sense of direction in order to find its way to its mother’s pouch.
-It then attaches itself to one of the teats in the pouch, which then swells in its mouth in order to prevent it becoming dislodged as its only source of food.
+Joeys are only around 2cm long, blind and furless when they are born, also with ears that are not yet developed.
+It relies on its already well-developed sense of smell and touch, strong forelimbs and claws and sense of direction in order to find its way to its mother’s pouch.
+It then attaches itself to one of the teats in the pouch, which swells in its mouth to prevent it becoming dislodged from its only source of food.

 Koalas communicate with each other through a range of noises, the most startling being a belch-like ‘bellow’ and a loud snore-like sound.

 The koala is just one of the many fascinating creatures that can’t be missed when heading on a trip down under.
 With such dramatic landscapes and diverse climates, this country is the perfect home for interesting, friendly, and sometimes deadly animals.
 So, when you book your tour to Australia, make sure to keep your eyes peeled as you’ll be sure to discover creatures that you’ve never seen before.

 ‘From the very first phone call we made they have delivered excellent service – friendly, reassuring, professional and nothing was too much for them to do’ Mr & Mrs Payne, West Yorkshire

 Mr & Mrs Payne, Wonders of Australia